Unlike spring which inspires new beginnings, autumn is a time when many people start to slow down and become more insular.

 Additionally, avoid looking at your phone or any electronic devices, including your television at least an hour before going to bed.

-Better still, leave all electronic devices out of your bedroom as the blue light emitted from them is believed to disrupt the body’s biological clock, which can also have a negative impact on your health.
+Better still, leave all electronic devices out of your bedroom as the blue light emitted from them is believed to disrupt the body’s biological clock.
+This can also have a negative impact on your health.

-As you tend to spend more time indoors during the autumn and winter months, it can be a great time to declutter.
+As we tend to spend more time indoors during the autumn and winter months, it can be a great time to declutter.

 Spring is typically associated with clearing out your home for a fresh start, but there’s no reason you can’t also have a clean up at this time of the year.